MicrosoftDocs/mixed-reality/world-locking-tools/Documentation/HowTos/Troubleshooting.md

 You must have **Virtual Reality Supported** selected, and the **Windows Mixed Reality** selected in **Virtual Reality SDKs**.

-If using Unity's AR Subsystems / XR SDK, then check that you've followed all the steps [here](XRSDK.md).
-Likely culprits are missing one of the required packages, or if using MRTK, that the appropriate profile hasn't been setup on the MixedRealityToolkit object.

 If you're using Unity's AR Subsystems / XR SDK, confirm that you've followed all the steps in our [Cross Platform using Unity's XR SDK Plugin system](XRSDK.md) article.
 Likely culprits are:

 * Missing one of the required packages.